pkrumins/keyboard/readme.markdown

 ## keyboard.on('key', function (keyCode, keyDesc) { })

 Keyboard emits `key` events when you press keys.
-The callback receives `keyCode`, `keyDesc` parameters. `keyCode` is the decimal key code for the pressed key. `keyDesc` is the key description (such as 'a', 'Shift', 'ESC', etc.)
+The callback receives `keyCode`, `keyDesc` parameters. `keyCode` is the decimal key code for the pressed key. `keyDesc` is the key description (such as 'a', 'Enter', 'ESC', etc.)

 Install
 =======